edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_2.md

 ```
 ![img14](../img/rarefaction.jpg)

-Our "clean" dataset has 54 samples and 24263 OTUs defined at 97% sequence identity.
+Our "clean" dataset has 54 samples and 24,263 OTUs defined at 97% sequence identity.

-There is a [recent paper](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1003531) that suggests that even subsampling is not necessary, but this is very actively debated.
+There is a [paper](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1003531) that suggests that even subsampling is not necessary, but this is very actively debated.

-### 3.5 Calculating alpha (within-sample) diversity
+### 3.5 Calculating within-sample (alpha) diversity

 Navigate back into the EDAMAME_16S directory, and make a new directory for alpha diversity results.